-At SelfDecode, we do super deep dives into anxiety, mood, food sensitivities, C19 & respiratory infections, gut permeability and many specific areas you might be weak in.
+At SelfDecode, we do super deep dives into anxiety, mood, stress, inflammation, gut permeability and many specific areas you might be weak in.

 We all have genes that are problematic, but the trick is to find which ones are your kryptonite, and know the right actions to counteract the negative effects of these.